2019 Jimny audio upgrades

 Rear camera

 Interestingly the car side wiring for this is not included in factory wiring diagrams, at least for Australian cars with the Bosch 7″ head unit.
-I understand it to be unique to the reverse camera fitted to those Australian cars – the reverse camera was only ever fitted once they arrived in Australia.
+Note I’ll be doing any writeup from this based on the reverse camera fitted to those Australian cars: the reverse camera was only ever fitted once they arrived in Australia.
 This is also why the reverse cameras for Australia do not feature gridlines for parking assistance and cannot turn them on in the head unit; they are not a support function of the camera supplied.

 It doesn’t help that the wires are mostly black, and noone seems to have properly documented this.
 I’ll keep digging and updating this as I go.